aspose-cells-cloud/aspose-cells-cloud-docs/en/what-s-new/2025/_index.md

 type: docs
 weight: 9
 url: /new-features/2025/
-keywords: "What's new in aspose cells cloud.
-Microsoft Office Excel, Open Office Spreadsheet, CSV, PDF."
+keywords: "Aspose.Cells Cloud, new features 2025, spreadsheet API, Excel, CSV, PDF, cloud spreadsheet"
 description: "This page describes the most interesting new Aspose.Cells Cloud features introduced in recent releases."
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, What's new in Aspose.Cells Cloud
+ArticleTitle: "What's new in Aspose.Cells Cloud in 2025 – Latest Features and Enhancements"
 ---

 Welcome to what's new in Aspose.Cells Cloud docs.
 Use this page to quickly find the latest changes.